turingschool/curriculum/source/topics/environment/environment.markdown

 Copy the command inside of the backticks (don't include the backticks), paste it into your terminal window, and hit enter.

-Check if it got installed correctly by checking the version again.
+Check if it got installed correctly by checking the version.

 {% terminal %}
 rvm --version
 {% endterminal %}

-It should now give you a version number rather than an error message.
+It should give you a version number rather than an error message.

 ### Ruby

-We're going to install two versions of Ruby: 2.0.0, which is the latest stable release, and 1.9.3, which is the version that is most widely used.
+We're going to install Ruby 2.1.
+If you need another version it'll be same procedure, just replace "2.1" in the instructions with whichever version you want.

+#### What's Available?

 To list all of the possible ruby versions that you can install, use the command: